broadinstitute/MuTest/README.rst

 OUTPUT
 ~~~~~~

 *MuTest* produces an output directory where several output files are stored.
 The name of the output folder is specified with the *project* option to the scala script.
-The most import file is called <project_name>_assessment.csv.
+The most important file is called <project_name>_assessment.csv.
 This file contains the scoring for each sample along with metadata associated with each sample.
-Here is the list of specific column names: 'project','dataset','sample' ,'false_positives','true_positives','false_negatives','tpr','fpr','precision','evidence_type','dream_accuracy','variant_type'.
+Here is the list of specific column names: 'project','dataset','sample' ,'false_positives','true_positives','false_negatives','tpr','fpr','precision','evidence_type','dream_accuracy' and 'variant_type'.

 Queue produces several temp files which will need to be cleaned at the end of analyses otherwise they will take up lots of space.
 These includes files in *.queue/project_name/* and files that end with *.out* and *.done*